RocketChat/docs-old/guides/rocket-chat-apps/README.md

 In order to install Rocket.Chat apps from the marketplace, first you need to register your workplace \(even if it is community addition\) on [Rocket.Chat Cloud](https://cloud.rocket.chat/).

-Once your workplace is registered, you can install the apps from the marketpace from the Admin panel of your Rocket Chat instance.
+Once your workplace is registered, you can install the apps from the marketpace from the Admin panel of your Rocket.Chat instance.

 > **Note**: Different Rocket.Chat Apps might have different installation steps.